 Temporary accommodation – If the employee needs to self-isolate, but cannot do so in their own home, reimbursing hotel expenses and subsistence costs would be taxable.

 Company car benefit – If an employer provides a car to an employee, the benefit charge associated with this car will continue unless agreed otherwise.
 If the car is still ‘made available’ to the employee (irrespective of whether it is actually used) the benefit is still being provided.
+In addition, employers may wish to consider the new car benefit rates for zero-emission vehicles.

 Employees using their own vehicle for business – Employers can pay approved mileage allowance payments of 45p per mile up to 10,000 miles (25p per mile thereafter) free of tax.
 Employees can claim tax relief on mileage costs if their employer does not reimburse them up to the approved mileage allowance payments.